-Veterans, athletes, and students receiving financial aid are required to take a minimum of 12 credits during the fall term and 12 in the spring semester to be eligible for the benefits accorded full-time students.
+Veterans, athletes, and students receiving financial aid are required to take a minimum of 12 credits during the fall term and 12 in the spring semester to be eligible for the benefits accorded to full-time students.
 Veterans may not count as part of their 12 credits a course taken on a pass-fail basis or a course repeated unless they are required by Lyon regulations to repeat it.

-Six credits is considered a full time load for summer session.
-Ten credits is the maximum load.
+Six credits are considered a full-time load for summer sub-terms.
+Ten credits are the maximum load for a summer sub-term.